emilyfuhrman/datavis_design/2017_Fall/Studios/01_Introduction_to_Tableau.md

 ## Studio 01 - Introduction to Tableau

-This studio will walk you through the process of creating an interactive map in CARTO, a powerful platform for visualizing geographic data.
+This studio will provide an introduction to the interface, functionality, and visual capabilities of [Tableau Public](https://public.tableau.com/s/).

 ### Datasets